Leapfrog: Connecting Schools with Nature

 Coates Primary had a corner of their grounds set aside as a wildlife area, but unfortunately it had become significantly overgrown and was no longer in use.
 Thanks to the transformation by Leapfrog Schools, the once uninhabitable pond now has an abundance of frogs as well as a dipping platform for students to use for pond dipping.
 There are also homes for all kinds of wildlife to use including bats, insects and birds.
 With equipment like butterfly and pond dipping nets, binoculars and pooters, students can enjoy the area for many years to come.

 John Clare, Helpston, Peterborough

 This local village primary school had a neglected wildlife area in need of rejuvenation.
-Supported by staff, parents and children at the school Froglife have reinstated the pond, which had all but dried up, and created an outdoor classroom area with a range of habitats for wildlife to make use of.
+Supported by staff, parents and children at the school Froglife reinstated the pond, which had all but dried up, and created an outdoor classroom area with a range of habitats for wildlife to make use of.
 The area is open to the public after school hours and at weekends so the space can be enjoyed by all.

 Farcet School, Huntingdonshire

-Farcet was one of our first Leapfrog Schools and we helped to transform their Secret Garden into a useable teaching and community space.
+Farcet was one of our first Leapfrog Schools and we helped to transform their Secret Garden into a usable teaching and community space.
 With support from family and teachers as volunteers, this overgrown area was de-brambled, revamped and the concrete pond restored.
 The project was also supported by the local Women’s Institute.
 The site is now used for cross-curricular activities and by the local preschool.

 Park Lane School, Whittlesey, Cambridgeshire